Perry Saddle Hut 19 March

 19 Mar Perry Saddle11.jpg

-Setting out at 10.30am we’re soon at Brown’s hut then instead of steep climb up to Perry’s Saddle, we’re amazed that the gradient is so slight - about 1:200 metres - not like the 1:10 metres we’re used to in the French Alps.
-It’s a beautiful walk through dry forrest and at 12pm we stop for a coffee on a bench seat with a view - Anika, a tramper on the same bus, is there and we chat for a while - she is on a mission to see as much of New Zealand as she can in the shortest possible time and is doing the Heaphy track in 3 days, not 5.
+Setting out at 10.30am we’re soon at Brown’s Hut, where sometimes walkers on the Heaphy track stay for the first night before setting off in the morning.
+Then instead of a steep climb up to Perry’s Saddle, we’re amazed that the gradient is so slight, as though you’re not walking uphill at all.
+It’s only a gradient of about 1:200 metres, not the 1:10 metres we’re often do in the French Alps.
+It’s a pretty walk through dry forest and at 12pm , about half way up, we stop for a coffee on a bench seat with a view across the mountains devoid of snow.
+Anika, a tramper who arrived on the same bus as us, is there and we chat for a while.
+She is on a mission to see as much of New Zealand as she can in the shortest possible time and is doing the Heaphy track in 3 days, not 5.

 Created by Jan and Ian Somers in Sandvox - Jan writes blogs, Ian takes photographs